kavya732156/ml-assignment/README.md

 3) Tell me the score (accuracy) of your model.
 (Hint: use LinearRegression().score())

-Assignment 3: Titanic Passanger Survival Analysis
+Assignment 3: Titanic Passanger Survival Analysis and used titanic.csv file.